tweedegolf/storage-abstraction/publish/Storage/README.md

 const signedUrl = getFileAsURL("bucketName", "fileName", { useSignedUrl: true });
 ```

-Note that this doesn't work for the backblaze and the local adapter.
+Note that the local adapter can't return a signed url.

-For the local adapter you can use the key `withoutDirectory`:
+For the local adapter you can use the key `withoutDirectory` in the options object:

 ```typescript
 const s = new Storage({